Name: Paul Mercante

 Title: President and Co-Founder

-What is your affiliation with the HHS Innovation Exchange?
+What is your affiliation with the HHS/IBM Innovation Exchange?

 I am President and Co-Founder of GeneBlueprint, a biotechnology start-up.
 We provide personalized fitness and nutrition solutions, utilizing genetic information to help clients achieve their health and wellness goals faster, more cost effectively, and with longer lasting results.

-GeneBlueprint is part of the inaugural class of the HHS Innovation Exchange, in partnership with IBM.
+GeneBlueprint is part of the inaugural class of the Innovation Exchange.
 Together, we’re addressing challenges that impact patient experience and health outcomes using cloud-enabling technology.

 What’s the biggest challenge in healthcare that you’d like to tackle?